mtlynch/mtlynch.io/content/posts/nixos-pi4/index.md

 ### Experiment 2: Create an ad-hoc environment

-I'm still new to Nix, so I don't know how to do especially clever things with it yet.
-One of the most approachable tools I've found is `nix-shell`.
-It lets you create environments on the fly with the list of software packages you specify.
+One of the most approachable tools I've found for Nix is `nix-shell`.
+It lets you create environments on the fly with any software packages you specify.

 `nix-shell` doesn't affect any other configuration on your system, so you're free to try new tools without risk of breaking anything else.